-Many schools offered the parents the added convenience of keeping the children throughout the year, in this case 4 guineas.
-It was also clear that most of the money was being spent on boarding; some schools make a point of announcing that they did not take day students; but those who did, often at the lower end of the social scale, were charging 4 guineas for mere attendance lessons but 25 guineas for boarders
+Many schools offered the parents the added convenience of keeping the children throughout the year, in this case, for an extra 4 guineas.
+It was also clear that most of the money was being spent on boarding; some schools make a point of announcing that they did not take day students; but those who did, often at the lower end of the social scale, were charging 4 guineas for mere attendance lessons but 25 guineas for boarders.

 Winton School Westmoreland offered a slightly more up market curriculum -“ for the university, professions and all types of business”- but did not quite reach the heights of gentlemen.
 The brothers Adamthwaite, both established Anglican clergymen provided the core curriculum and employed qualified teachers for other areas.
 The fee was 22 guineas or 40 guineas for “parlour boarders”- those who would be treated more like members of the family with use of the parlour.
 One of the brothers was spending January in attendance at the Chapter Coffee House in London-Wackford Squeers style- to encourage people to send their children to the other side of the country.
 According to the advertisement “there were no holidays” and it was a long time by coach from London to the Lake District.

 The excerpt from the website “KIRKBY STEPHEN – IN THE NEWS” suggests what this particular school was like-(below)

 [From “The Lake District and Cumbria” by Peter Long …..”In the centre of the village is the manor house built in 1726, and Winton’s only three-storey building.
 It was formerly a boys’ school where, apparently, the boys were treated like prisoners and not allowed to return home until the end of their education in case they told of their life at the school”.
 Speaking 40 years later, Charles Dickens described these places as ” cheap distant schools, where neglected children pine from year to year”